v4lli/rspotify/README.md

 My actual [home is inside this gitweb](http://unimplemented.org/gitweb/), but please feel free to send any pull requests here.
 They're very welcome and will be noticed.

 This is free software, do whatever the hell you want to do with it.
+If you need help see my profile, you'll figure out how to reach me. :)